ARM-software/arm-trusted-firmware/docs/plat/arm/arm-build-options.rst

 ---------------------

 - ``FVP_TRUSTED_SRAM_SIZE``: Size (in kilobytes) of the Trusted SRAM region to utilize when building for the FVP platform.
-This option defaults to 256.
+This option defaults to 256 with build option ENABLE_RME=0 and 384 for ENABLE_RME=1.

 Arm Juno Build Options
 ----------------------